SAP/spartacus-docs/_pages/fsa/features/fsa-my-dashboard.md

 ## Overview

 Logged-in customers can access the Dashboard page to see an overview of their profile and their activities on the portal.
-Besides personal details, such as name, e-mail address and date of birth, customers can preview their quotes and applications, policies and claims.
+Beside personal details, such as name, e-mail address and date of birth, customers can preview their quotes and applications, policies and claims.

 ## User Journey